 Who Does CSRD Apply To?

-For more specific criteria, refer to CSRD Timeline: Who, When, and What Companies Should Report?
+For the full reporting schedule by company type, see our CSRD Timeline: Who, When, and What Companies Should Report?

 What Are the CSRD Reporting Requirements?

 These disclosures must align with the European Sustainability Reporting Standards (ESRS) and undergo external assurance to verify their accuracy.
-Additionally, companies are required to use digital tagging (such as iXBRL) to make the data more accessible and easier to track.
+Under Omnibus I, the assurance standard has moved from reasonable assurance to limited assurance.
+Companies are also required to use digital tagging, such as iXBRL, to make the data more accessible and easier to track.
+CFOUR Comply supports iXBRL software for CSRD reporting, so digital tagging fits directly into your existing reporting workflow.

-The European Commission’s “Omnibus” proposals have introduced significant changes:
+The European Commission’s Omnibus I package introduced significant changes:

 Challenges Companies Face in CSRD Compliance